A manual tile cutter is an essential home renovation tool. Join us as we review and evaluate the best manual tile cutter for beginner’s home use.

 - Some have mentioned that the slide arm is not square to the fence

 For a smooth and accurate cut, this manual tile cutter has you covered.
-It’s got a titanium-plated wheel that’s durable and helps with ensuring a smooth cut.
-This cutter also comes with a removable scale that helps with parallel and angled cuts for precision cutting.
+It has a durable titanium-plated wheel that helps ensure a smoother cut.
+It also comes with a removable scale that helps with parallel and angle precision cutting.

 - Provides a smooth cut

 - Comes with a removable scale

 - Some have mentioned that they get chipped cuts